-4.1 On 21st February, Cabinet agreed an approach to delivering the required savings from the former Supporting People funding programme.
-This agreed approach will transform the existing housing related support sector, aligning it more closely to the Council's personalisation customer journey and breaking away from the legacy pattern of services.
-Members attention is drawn to Appendix 1 where the implications arising as a result of the savings programme and transformational approach are restated again.
+The proposed approach is to reduce the amount of money made available for housing related support and with the remaining funds, transform the existing housing related support sector, aligning it more closely to the Council's personalisation customer journey and breaking away from the legacy pattern of services.
+Appendix 1 sets out the implications arising as a result of the savings programme and transformational approach.
+Appendix 2 lists all the services that currently receive some level of funding for housing related support.